cehsu/quiz/README.md

 ## Welcome to Quiz

-Test your knowledge on the nuts and bolts of your end of the stack
+Test your knowledge on the nuts and bolts of your end of the stack, for much win.

 -[Front end](front_end.md)